 Methods of Studying The Effect Of Fly larvae on chickens

-In the study, the poultry industry engineers have used a research based on comparison.
+In the study, the poultry industry engineers have used research based on the comparison.
 Korean engineers selected 450 1-day-old male broilers for study.
-Then the engineers divided the chickens into 3 small herds and they are assigned 3 different diets for 30 days with a serving size of 50g of feed / kg, to compare the results based on the quality of the chicken.
+Then the engineers divided the chickens into 3 small herds and they are assigned 3 different diets for 30 days with a serving size of 50g of feed/kg, to compare the results based on the quality of the chicken.

-Preparation of chickens for study includes a total of 450 chicks as follows:
+Preparation of chickens for the study includes a total of 450 chicks as follows:

 - Herd 1: 150 chicks of a day old.

 - Herd 2: 150 chicks of a day old.

 - Herd 3: 150 chicks of a day old.